The One True God, Jesus, is our Suffering Servant

 by Gini Crawford, MSW

-Why and how Jesus came to be our servant is best described in Philippians 2:6-8.
+What Jesus gave up to be our Suffering Servant is best described in Philippians 2:6-8.

 ...who, although He (Jesus) existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 And being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
 NASB®